Friday, September 12, 2014

 "Wow Jennifer, what a beautiful book.
 Absolutely full of your own kindness and energy!
 I didn't realise it was part of a personal journey.
 We can't ignore cancer, but it seems we CAN move on from it.

 You have really captured the essential qualities of what teaching is about - helping kids become positive and caring so that they do cope with personal snags along the way and giving them a support base for when big issues become part of their lives.
 Ready to go because "every day is a new day and a chance to start again."
 The soft and subtle pictures contribute to the gentleness of the story.

-There has to be a lot of you in Mrs T. I just get the feeling that you are great plus with your kids.
-Writing can make you feel very vulnerable, but words and ideas just need to be out there to share with the broader world."If you're in town, I'd love to see you at my book launch on 20th September.
+"Jennifer Reid's personal experience of grief has been channeled into a sweet, gentle tale to help children discuss and understand the sadness of loss."If you're in town, I'd love to see you at my book launch on 20th September.
 If you can't make it and you happen to be one of the 53 people who have already purchased my book, I would love to hear your thoughts on it.
 Feel free to write a review on Amazon or my Facebook page.

 The National Breast Cancer Foundation's aspirational goal is for zero breast cancer deaths by 2030 ... gathering interest in my book is my way of continuing my ongoing support of this goal, so please help me spread the word.